Manly Beach

-Manly Beach is a beach situated among the Northern Beaches of Sydney, Australia, in Manly, New South Wales.
-From north to south, the three main sections are Queenscliff, North Steyne, and South Steyne.
+Manly Beach is a beach situated among the Northern Beaches of Sydney, Australia.
+From north to south, the three main sections are Queenscliff, North Steyne and South Steyne.

 Etymology

-The beach was named by Capt.
-Arthur Phillip for the indigenous people living there.
+The beach was named by Captain Arthur Phillip for the indigenous people living there.
 He wrote, "Their confidence and manly behaviour made me give the name of Manly Cove to this place".

 Commercial area

-Within walking distance of Manly Beach along the oceanway is Fairy Bower and Shelley Beach.
+Within walking distance of Manly Beach along the oceanway is Fairy Bower and Shelly Beach.
 There are shops, restaurants, night clubs, and bars in town.